 The Museum celebrated its 20th anniversary year with the return of its award-winning exhibit, COURAGE: The Carolina Story that Changed America.

-Launched Changing Places, one of the Museum’s most ambitious project since inception.
+Launched Changing Places, one of the Museum’s most ambitious projects since inception.
 The project examined the growing cultural diversity and change created by the arrival of newcomers from across the U.S. and around the globe.

 The Museum opened the exhibit Purses, Platforms & Power: Women Changing Charlotte in the 70s, while COURAGE received two national awards: named one of the two best exhibits in the nation by The American Association of Museums and given the most prestigious recognition for achievement in the preservation and interpretation of state and local history by The American Association for State and Local History.

-The Museum was also named one of six recipients of the 2005 National Awards for Museum and Library Service, the federal government’s highest honor for community service provided by museums and libraries.
+The Museum was also one of six recipients of the 2005 National Awards for Museum and Library Service, the federal government’s highest honor for community service provided by museums and libraries.
 The award was presented during a ceremony at the White House by first lady, Laura Bush.

-Former Museum President, Emily Zimmern, named Charlotte Woman of the Year and the Museum unveiled a major new exhibit, COURAGE: The Carolina Story That Changed America, commemorating the 50th anniversary of Brown v.
+Former Museum President, Emily Zimmern, was named Charlotte Woman of the Year and the Museum unveiled a major new exhibit, COURAGE: The Carolina Story That Changed America, commemorating the 50th anniversary of Brown v.
 Board of Education supported by a grant from the Knight Foundation.

-Cotton Fields to Skyscrapers: Charlotte and the Carolina Piedmont in the New South named one of the best exhibitions in the Southeast in an annual competition sponsored by the Southeastern Museums Conference Curators' Committee.
+Cotton Fields to Skyscrapers: Charlotte and the Carolina Piedmont in the New South was named one of the best exhibitions in the Southeast in an annual competition sponsored by the Southeastern Museums Conference Curators' Committee.

 On October 13, the Museum re-opened to the public as Levine Museum of the New South, a state-of-the art facility at 200 East Seventh Street in the heart of Charlotte's emerging uptown cultural district.